Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Groundwater level data is a fundamental dataset for water resource and shallow water table hazard investigation, but the data are often held in a fragmented and diverse array of databases across New Zealand.
 Here we describe a national New Zealand dataset of depth to water and groundwater elevation data.
 This dataset has been made publicly available via a python package and is available at https://github.com/Komanawa-Solutions-Ltd/komanawa-nz-depth-to-water.
 We have provided a pathway for future updates and for users to identify and flag issues with the dataset.
 We hope this dataset can save future researchers time and effort in collecting and processing groundwater level data and can be used for a range of applied science and research activities.

 Introduction and Background
 =============================

-Groundwater level data are a key input for a broad range of water resource investigation, management and research activities (e.g. testing global models, Reinecke et al., 2020, state of environment reporting, WMO, 2022).
-However, access to national groundwater level data in New Zealand is challenging, because they are held in the various Regional Council and Unitary Authority databases and in the New Zealand Geotechnical Database under a wide array of data architectures.
-The quality of the data and associated metadata varies significantly; in some instances, the data are subject to rigorous quality assurance processes and include accurate measurement point elevations and spatial coordinates.
+Groundwater level data are a key input for a broad range of water resource investigation, management and research activities (e.g., testing global models, Reinecke et al., 2020; state of environment reporting, WMO, 2022).
+However, access to national groundwater level data in New Zealand is challenging because they are held in various Regional Council and Unitary Authority databases and in the New Zealand Geotechnical Database under a wide array of data architectures.
+Despite the National Environmental Monitoring Standards (Baddock, 2019), the quality of the data and associated metadata varies significantly; in some instances, the data are subject to rigorous quality assurance processes and include accurate measurement point elevations and spatial coordinates.
 In other instances, the data comprise single readings of unknown quality with no information on the measurement point elevation or even the depth of the well.
+These issues with groundwater, and environmental data more generally, are well known (Parliamentary Commissioner for the Environment, 2019).
+While some standardised datasets are maintained (e.g., the National Groundwater Monitoring Programme; GNS, 2022), they do not cover the full breadth of groundwater monitoring data and often have a specific focus, i.e., national state of the environment reporting or shallow geotechnical investigations.

-Future Coasts Aotearoa is a National Institute of Water and Atmospheric research led Ministry of Business, Innovation and Employment Endeavour research programme that combines expertise in Indigenous culture, economics, social, and physical sciences to tackle the issue of sea-level rise in coastal lowland communities by enhancing the evidence base for sea-level rise risks.
-Key groundwater science outputs include: developing impact and adaptation thresholds for shallow groundwater hazards, producing a national coastal groundwater hazard exposure assessment, and national and local models of seawater intrusion and water table shoaling (Niwa, 2022.

-This technical note outlines the data collected and the methods used to produce and analyse a national depth to water dataset for New Zealand for the Future Coasts research programme.
-The dataset will be valuable for a range of applied science and research activities.
+This technical note outlines the data collected and the methods used to produce and analyse a national groundwater level/depth to water dataset for New Zealand for the Future Coasts Aotearoa research programme.
+Future Coasts Aotearoa is a National Institute of Water and Atmospheric Research-led Ministry of Business, Innovation and Employment Endeavour research programme.
+The programme combines expertise in Indigenous culture, economics, social, and physical sciences to tackle the issue of sea-level rise in coastal lowland communities by enhancing the evidence base for sea-level rise risks.
+Key groundwater science outputs include developing impact and adaptation thresholds for shallow groundwater hazards, producing a national coastal groundwater hazard exposure assessment, and creating national and local models of seawater intrusion and water table shoaling (NIWA, 2022).
+The dataset developed for this research will likely also be valuable for a range of other applied science and research activities.

 Methodology
 =============